-SECTION 2: CONDUCT IN NHS QUALITY IMPROVEMENT SCOTLAND
+SECTION 2: CONDUCT IN HEALTHCARE IMPROVEMENT SCOTLAND

-Corporate values in delivering NHS QIS work
+Corporate values in delivering Healthcare Improvement Scotland work

-6. At an early stage in the development of NHS QIS, a set of corporate values was developed for delivering the work of the organisation1.
-All staff must comply with these values when delivering NHS QIS work, even though a number of them will be more relevant to some staff than others:
+6. Healthcare Improvement Scotland inherited a set of corporate values that were developed for the predecessor organisation for delivering its work.
+These values continue to be valid, and all staff must comply with these values when delivering Healthcare Improvement Scotland work, even though a number of them will be more relevant to some staff than others:

-We deliver our commitments to the public and to NHSScotland by following an approach that is:
+We deliver our commitments to the public and to NHS Scotland by following an approach that is: